juankamilomarin/shipment-tracking-app/README.md

  * parcel
  * store_order

+<b>Step 4: Track all tables and foreign-key relationships in Hasura</b>

+On the same tab click on Track All option for both tables and foreign-keys

 ### React application
 Once your hasura instance is running simply run your React app by running `npm start`.
 The application comes with the local mode by default.
 In this mode you can login using any username/password combination (which is stored in the localStorage).